 • Hummus and Veggie Sticks: Pair crunchy carrot sticks, cucumber slices, and bell pepper strips with creamy hummus.

-What to Put In Your Shopping Cart
+What to Put in Your Shopping Cart

 Once you have a collection of recipes, you can design your first weekly meal planner.
 Simply choose the recipes you want to have for breakfast, lunch, dinner, and snacks for each day of the week.